-- a) Agency refers to the relevant government department, bureau or office, at all levels, including government-owned and controlled corporations, with mandate over the preparation, evaluation, approval, implementation, or monitoring of a policy, plan, program or project; - b) Bureau refers to the Environmental Management Bureau; - c) Co-located projects refer to projects, or series of projects or a project subdivided into several phases or stages, and located in a contiguous area; - d) Critical projectrefers to a project or activity that has the potential for significant adverse environmental impact, as determined by the BureauDepartmentin accordance with the provisions of this Act;[re projects in environmentally-critical areas might this need special categorization?] - e) Cumulative effects refer to the effects on the environment which result from the incremental effect of an activity or a set of activities in combination with the effects of other activities in the area, past and present, regardless of the person or agency that undertakes such other activities; - f) Department refersto the Department of Environment and Natural Resources; - g) Environmental assessment refersto a process of systematic analysis, evaluation and management of the potential environmental effects of a policy, plan, program or project before a decision on the said policy, plan, program or project is made.
+- g) Environmental assessment refersto a process of systematic analysis, evaluation and management of the potential environmental effects of a policy, plan, program or project before a decision on the said policy, plan, program or project is made.
 The term includes both Strategic Environmental Assessment (SEA) and Environmental Impact Assessment (EIA); - h) Environmental Impact Assessmentrefers to the process of predicting and evaluating the likely impacts of a project (including cumulative impacts) on the environment during construction, commissioning, operation, and abandonment.
-It also includes designing appropriate preventive, mitigating, and enhancement measures addressing these consequences to protect the environment; - i) EIA Report refers to the document of studies on the environmental impacts of a project, including the discussions on direct and indirect consequences upon ecological and environmental integrity.
+It also includes designing appropriate preventive, mitigating, and enhancement measures addressing these consequences to protect the environment; - i) ETA Report refersto the document of studies on the environmental impacts of a project, including the discussions on direct and indirect consequences upon ecological and environmental integrity.
 The EIA Report may vary from project to project but shall contain in every case all relevant information and details about the proposed project, including the appropriate mitigating and enhancement measures to address the identified environmental impacts;

-- j) Environmental impact refersto any change that the policy, plan, program or project may cause in the environment, including any effect of any such change on health and socio-economic conditions; - k) Environmental management plannefers to the details of the preventive, mitigating, and enhancement measures of a proposed project, including monitoring and evaluation thereof, and shall form part of the EIA Report; - 1) Policy, plan or programrefersto new or modified framework or courses of action, strategies, guidelines or measures proposed by a concerned agency or local government unit (LGU) to define or implement its mandate under relevant laws.
+- j) Environmental impact refersto any change that the policy, plan, program or project may cause in the environment, including any effect of any such change on health and socio-economic conditions; - k) Environmental management planrefers to the details of the preventive, mitigating, and enhancement measures of a proposed project, including monitoring and evaluation thereof, and shall form part of the EIA Report; - Policy, plan or program refersto new or modified framework or courses of action, strategies, guidelines or measures proposed by a concerned agency or local government unit (LGU) to define or implement its mandate under relevant laws.
 The term includes those financed and/or co-financed by international organizations and proposed to the head of an agency or LGU; - m) Proponent refersto any person seeking to implement a relevant policy, plan, program or project.
 This includes government agencies, government-owned and controlled corporations, LGUs, and private entities; and, - n) Strategic Environmental Assessment refers to the management/planning tool for a systematic evaluation of the environmental consequences of a proposed policy, plan or program in order to ensure that they are fully considered and appropriately addressed at the earliest stage of decision-making.